CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

         a profitable price range to be sold.

-        There is a feature to allow yesterday's stocks to be sold today by setting a variable to True instead of False.
+        There is a feature to allow yesterday's stocks to be sold today after the trading_bot.db database file has been deleted and is brand new.
+        You set the following variable to True instead of False.
 The variable is:

               PERMISSION_TO_START_WITH_ALL_OWNED_POSITION_DATES_AS_YESTERDAY_ON_FIRST_RUN = False